radian-software/straight.el/README.md

     Each step is a symbol which represents a function named:
     `straight--build-SYMBOL`.
     The function is passed the recipe as its sole argument.
-    Steps are exectuted in the order they are listed. e.g.
+    Steps are executed in the order they are listed. e.g.

 ```emacs-lisp
 (example :build (autoloads compile native-compile info))